AdobeDocs/commerce-pwa-studio/src/pages/guides/storefront-architecture/build-time/index.md

 [nodejs]: https://nodejs.org/en/about/

 The main tools used for the build pipeline are [Babel][] and [Webpack][].
-The Buildpack library provides a convenient API for configuring these tools, but the underlying API for building a Magento PWA is a direct configuration of Babel and Webpack.
+The Buildpack library provides a convenient API for configuring these tools, but the underlying API for building a PWA is a direct configuration of Babel and Webpack.

 [babel]: https://babeljs.io
 [webpack]: https://webpack.js.org/